nyxkn/meditation/README.md

 * Simple, elegant, and intuitive
 * No distractions - only the essential features
+* Beautiful assortment of bell and gong sounds
-* Custom volume adjustment
+* Custom volume adjustment of the bell sounds
 * Reliable countdown timer
-* Beautiful assortment of bell and gong sounds
+* Pre-meditation delay
-* Intermediate intervals
+* Intermediate meditation intervals
 * Free and open-source software

 ## Screenshots